14 IRS Audit Red Flags for Retirees

 Failing to report taxable income from wages, dividends, pensions, IRA distributions, Social Security benefits and other sources will almost certainly draw unwanted attention from the IRS.

 The IRS gets copies of all the 1099s and W-2s you receive.
-This includes the 1099-R (reporting payouts from retirement plans, such as pensions, 401(k)s and IRAs) and 1099-SSA (reporting Social Security benefits).
-The IRS's computers are pretty good at matching the numbers on the forms with the income shown on your return.
+This includes the 1099-R (reporting payouts from retirement plans, such as pensions, 401(k)s and IRAs), 1099-SSA (reporting Social Security benefits), and 1099-K (reporting online payment sources such as PayPal, Airbnb, etc.).
+The IRS's computers are pretty good at cross-checking the numbers on the forms with the income shown on your return.
 A mismatch sends up a red flag and causes the IRS computers to spit out a bill.

 Taking Higher-Than-Average Deductions